Sadya: Overview

 The dishes are served in different spots on the banana leaf.
-For example, the pickles are served on the top left corner and the banana on the bottom left corner, which helps the waiters to easily identify and decide on offering additional servings.
-The most common ingredients in all the dishes are vegetables, coconut and coconut oil as they are abundant in Kerala.
-Coconut milk is used in some dishes and coconut oil is used for frying.
+For example, the pickles are served on the top left corner and the banana in the bottom left corner, which helps the waiters to easily identify and decide on offering additional servings.
+The most common ingredients in all the dishes are coconut as it is abundant in Kerala.
+Coconut milk is used in some dishes, and coconut oil is used for frying.

-There are variations in the menu depending on the place and religion.
-Some communities, especially those in the northern part of Kerala, include non-vegetarian dishes in the sadya.
-Although the custom is to use traditional and seasonal vegetables indigenous to Kerala or Southwest Coast of India, it has become common practice to include vegetables such as carrots, pineapples and beans in the dishes.
-Tradition has it that onion and garlic are not typically used in the sadya.
-Conventionally, the meal may be followed by chewing of vettila murukkaan, betel leaf with lime and arecanut.
-This helps digestion of the meal and also cleanses the palate.
-The sadya may had inspired the kamayan in Filipino cuisine with major differences.
+There are regional variations in the sadya menu, influenced by local customs and ingredient availability.
+Although the custom is to use traditional and seasonal vegetables indigenous to Kerala or the Southwest Coast of India, it has become common practice to include vegetables such as carrots, pineapples, and beans in the dishes.
+Traditionally, dishes in a sadya do not contain onion or garlic.
+The meal may be followed by chewing of vettila murukkaan, betel leaf with lime and arecanut.
+This helps with the digestion of the meal and cleanses the palate.